Get Started with the Salesforce Platform

 - Click Contact.

-- Under Fields & Relationships, click New.
+- In the Details panel, click Fields & Relationships, and then click New.

 - A data type indicates what kind of information your field holds.
 For this field, pick Checkbox and click Next.